 IRC Section 408(m) clearly states that gold, silver, or palladium bullion must be held in the physical possession of a U.S. trustee, otherwise known as a U.S. bank or financial institution.

 Thus, the question then becomes, if a an IRA holder holds precious metals in a safe deposit box at a U.S. bank in the name of the Self-Directed IRA LLC is that in the “physical possession” of a U.S. trustee or bank.
 Well the argument goes that the precious metals are certainly not in the physical possession of the IRA holder since they will physically be held in a safe deposit box of the bank.
 Although, an argument can be made that the safe deposit box is constructively in the control of the IRA holder, since he or she has the keys for the box.
 However, the Internal Revenue Code under Section 408 clearly states “physical possession” and not “constructive control”.
 From a legal standpoint, possession is not defined to represent control, meaning one can be in possession of an item but not in control or ownership of.
 Hence, many tax practitioners take the position that holding precious metals in a safe deposit box in the name of the Self-Directed IRA LLC would satisfy the “physical possession” requirement under Internal Revenue Code Section 408(m).

-The IRS has not offered any clear guidance on this issue, but what is clear, unlike IRS approved coins, is that precious metals should not be stored in the home or possession of the IRA holder or any person that does not satisfy the definition of a trustee pursuant to the Internal Revenue Code.
+The IRS has not offered any clear guidance on this issue, but what is clear that precious metals should not be stored in the home or possession of the IRA holder or any person that does not satisfy the definition of a trustee pursuant to the Internal Revenue Code.

 How do I hold IRS Approved Coins with a Self-Directed IRA LLC?